501 E 170th Street

 Tree City USA

-In 2002, the State Foresters presented the Tree City USA flag and plaque to Trustee Bennett, Trustee Magon, Park Director Wally Widelski, and Arborist Dave Gouwens.
+In 2002, the State Foresters presented the Tree City USA flag and plaque to Trustee Art Bennett, Trustee Patricia Magon, Park Director Wally Widelski, and Arborist Dave Gouwens.

 The Village of South Holland was named a 2012 Tree City USA by the Arbor Day Foundation in honor of its commitment to effective urban forest management.